ANSSI-FR/tabi/README.md

 python setup.py install
 ```

-Removing TaBi and its dependencies is therefore as simple as removing the cloned
+Removing TaBi and its dependencies is therefore as simple as removing the `ve_tabi` directory ans the cloned
 repository.